PandukaWijesinghee/PandukaWijesinghee/README.md

 <br>

 ###  About Me:
-I'm a *Software Engineering* student at *Sri Lanka Institute of Information Technology (SLIIT)*, focusing on **web development, *AI-powered web development, and *mobile app development*.
+I'm a *Software Engineering* student at **Sri Lanka Institute of Information Technology (SLIIT)**, focusing on *web development*, *AI-powered web development*, and *mobile app development*.
-I am passionate about developing *innovative solutions* and always eager to push the boundaries of technology through *open-source projects, **coding challenges, and **collaborations*.
+I am passionate about developing *innovative solutions* and always eager to push the boundaries of technology through *open-source projects*, *coding challenges*, and *collaborations*.

 ---